-Report Recommendations Management's Most Current Response Status () member.
-If LIT determines the institution is responsible, then it should arrange to have any exam books returned to LIT.
-If exam books are returned, LIT management should document the receipt of the exam books to include the location of where the exam books were returned, to whom the exam books were returned, the date returned, and the number of exams returned by exam code. returned to LIT.
-LIT will document the location, what employee, the date and the number of exams returned.
-Management should determine if existing exam books and photocopies of exam books should be destroyed, returned to the third-party testing/certification provider, or secured in a locked storage space for a pre-determined amount of time.
-Management will determine if the existing exam books and photocopies of exam books will be destroyed, returned to third-party testing/certification provider or secured in a locked storage space.
-In Progress Management should determine if the third-party testing/certification provider should be made aware that exams were not always secured as required.
-Management will determine if LIT will contact the third-party testing/certification provider needs to be made aware that the exams were not always secured.
-In Progress Person Responsible: Dr. Kerry Mix, Executive Vice President and Provost, and Dr. Angela Hill, Dean of Student and Academic Success Revised Timetable for Completion: February 28, 2021 (was August 31, 2020) Management should consider reviewing the documentation discovered during the review with the spouse who is currently employed and determine appropriate actions to take per policy.
-Management has reviewed the documentation discovered during the review with the employee.
-Management took appropriate action with the employee.
-Implemented Management should consider reminding all employees about appropriate use of state assets and resources.
-Management will have HR provide training on the appropriate use of state assets and resources.
+F member.
+If LIT determines the institution then it should arrange to have any exam to LIT.
+If exam books are returned, LIT r should document the receipt of the exam the location of where the exam books whom the exam books were returned, the and the number of exams returned by example to the state of the books returned employee, the date and the number of exams returned. books to include re returned, to edate returned, Management should determine if existin photocopies of exam books should be do to the third-party testing/certification provin a locked storage space for a pre-detertime. stroyed, returned Management will determine if the existing exam books and der, or secured photocopies of exam books will be destroyed, returned to Management should determine if the thin testing/certification provider should be mexams were not always secured as requ nde aware that Management will determine if LIT will contact the third-party In Progress Person Responsible: Dr. Kerry Mix, Executive Vice President and Provost, and Dr. Angela Hill, Dean of Student and Academic Success Revised Timetable for Completion: February 28, 2021 (was August 31, 2020) Management should consider reviewing documentation discovered during the response who is currently employed and dappropriate actions to take per policy. ew with the during the review with the employee.
+Management took Management should consider reminding about appropriate use of state assets an I resources.
+Use of state assets and resources.
 A form will be completed annually if the employee has outside employment.
-In Progress Person Responsible: Dr. Kerry Mix, Executive Vice President and Provost, and Bonnie Albright, Vice President for Finance and Operations Revised Timetable for Completion: March 31, 2021 (was August 31, 2020) Management should implement proper segregation of duties between requisitioning/ordering, receiving, and approving payment for purchases in all areas.
-Management has procedures in place for segregation of duties in ordering, receiving and approving payments for purchases with two signatures for requisitions and one area on campus receiving items.
-Currently some items are shipped to one area on campus (Cashier's Office) but a In Progress
+Person Responsible: Dr. Kerry Mix, Executive Vice President and Provost, and Bonnie Albright, Vice President for Finance and Operations Revised Timetable for Completion: March 31, 2021 (was August 31, 2020) Management should implement proper s duties between requisitioning/ordering, r approving payment for purchases in all a egregation of Management has procedures in place for segregation of duties in ordering, receiving and approving payments for